 Pill imprint 715 SP 15 has been identified as Univasc 15 mg.

-Univasc is used in the treatment of left ventricular dysfunction; high blood pressure; heart failure; heart attack; diabetic kidney disease and belongs to the drug class angiotensin converting enzyme inhibitors.
+Univasc is used in the treatment of diabetic kidney disease; left ventricular dysfunction; high blood pressure; heart failure; heart attack and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
-Univasc 15 mg is not subject to the Controlled Substances Act.
+Univasc 15 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: